Theaters I like

 The Marsh on Valencia Street in the Mission is famous for one-man shows (former city supervisor Tom Ammiano has performed there, as has Brian Copeland) in an intimate venue.

 Awesome Theatre Young, edgy, weird, funny, creepy.
 I more or less love everything they do.
 They do theater old school on a shoestring and are super imaginative.
-They usually (but not always) perform at Pianofight, one of my favorite intimate venues in the city.
+They used to perform at Pianofight, one of my favorite intimate venues in the city which has now (2023) permanently shut down; I’m not sure where they’re performing these days.
 For a ridiculously low $10/month you can have unlimited access to everything they do; they’ve also produced films, short videos, a “Your New Favorite Musical” contest where audiences vote on which musicals they’d like to see developed based on hearing a song and a scene, and so on.
 This group has great energy and while the material can be hit and miss, you can’t go wrong with the huge amount of heart and enthusiasm… Ars gratia artis at its modern best.

 In the East Bay